 The audit and observability features provide comprehensive visibility:

-- See all installed MCPs and usage patterns
+- See installed MCPs and usage patterns

 - Measure response times and error rates

-- Real-time blocking of risky operations
+- Apply rule-based blocking of risky operations

 Connector Ecosystem: